Close Menu

 WHY YOU SHOULD HIRE OUR LAW FIRM

 Before the hearing, we review your physical and mental conditions.
-That way you can explain how you are not able to complete an 8-hour workday because of your severe medical conditions.
+That way you can explain how you are not able to complete a full workday because of your medical conditions.
 Even though every judge is different, all of the questions revolve around whether or not you can work.

 Prepare yourself to answer questions about your physical and mental health.
-If you hire us to represent you, then we will give you a list of questions to help you prepare you to be a witness.
+If you hire us to represent you, then we will give you a list of questions to prepare you to testify.
 Additionally, we will review your answers with you.
 This will help you know that you are ready for your hearing.

 It is important for you to understand the judge’s questions.
 You need to be able to explain your physical and mental conditions.
 We work with you.
 Our job is to help explain your symptoms.
 You have to prove why you can’t work.
 We help you do that.
 That is why we say we are working as a team.

-It takes a team effort to get through this process.
+It takes a team effort to get through the SSA’s forms and whatever trick questions the judge might ask.
 Now is the time to ask for help.
 Don’t go it alone.
-Ask for help.
 We offer a free review of your case.
 Even if we review your case, there is no pressure to become our client.
 You can call and ask questions.
-Contact us today.
+Contact us.
 We will help you prove your residual functional capacity to the SSA.

 Facebook Twitter LinkedIn